 Acceptance is the first step in true healing.
 Foster the courage to look reality in the eye with humility, and the wisdom to discard that which no longer serves you.
 Nature is the ultimate teacher of acceptance and resilience with its constant dance of persistent renewal.

-It is better to come to terms with the truth of your loss than to ignore, repress or deny it for the latter only intensifies and prolongs suffering.
+It is better to come to terms with the truth of your adversity or loss than to ignore, repress or deny it for the latter only intensifies and prolongs suffering.
 Acceptance is not about giving up, it’s about taking responsibility for your situation and taking a step forward to experience the full range of emotions.
 It is about trusting that the pain is temporary, that you will learn from the experience and that you will overcome your adversities.
 Only then can true and lasting healing begin.

-Acceptance means letting go of people, feelings and things (e.g. deceased, anger, status, dreams, etc.) that no longer add to your life – i.e. de-cluttering life.
+Acceptance means letting go of people, feelings and things (e.g. former friends, exes, deceased, shame, anger, status, dreams, etc.) that no longer add to your life – i.e. de-cluttering life.
 It is natural for people, feelings and things to come in and out of our lives; it is unnatural to cling to them when our lesson from them is done.
 Trust that your life will be full in a new way as you honor letting go.
 You are making space for others to enter and enrich your life, and you will enjoy the freedom of being at peace with ‘what is’.
 You are being resilient as well as creating resilience.